naihloan/NewEbook/README.md

 ` * [Author or Title](chaptername.md)`

-## Create a yaml header in the top lines of your (tableofcontents).md file with metadata to add an initial title page:
+## Create a YAML header in the top lines of your (table of contents).md file with metadata to add an initial title page:

 ```
 ---